Display eBay search and item pages side by side in Firefox

 Today it is mostly controlled by businesses and while you will still find auctions by regular people on the site, it is much harder to find bargains now.

 The main reason for that in my opinion is that businesses throw their stuff on the market in great numbers which makes it difficult to find "real" auctions on the site.
 Another reason is that eBay attracts a large number of buyers as well making it harder to get little to no action on auctions.

-Whenever I browse eBay I tend to use two browser windows for that.
+Whenever I browse eBay, I tend to use two browser windows for that.
 One to display search results or categories, the other to display the item pages.

 Using only one browser tab to navigate both takes a lot of time and while eBay's result pages list some information such as price, title and a picture, it fails to display others such as the item's description or seller information.

 The Firefox add-on eBay Fusion offers another option which may improve how you use the marketplace significantly.
 It has been designed by the same author who created Craigslist Fusion, a similar extension for Firefox.

 Once you have installed the add-on in Firefox and restarted the browser, you will notice that some eBay tabs will get cut in half automatically in the browser.

 This is true for all category and search listings on the site.
 The left half displays the listing, while the right the currently selected item on that listing.